 Bowers & Wilkins C5 Series 2

-How To Increase Bluetooth Earbuds Volume
+How To Make Your Bluetooth Earbuds Louder

 As I said, there’s nothing you can do about the earbuds volume limit but you can configure the software sound settings.
 I think with these steps you will notice an improvement, nothing significant though.